From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TC in disordered ITF model

-We now examine the potential for spontaneous breaking of time translational symmetry within the phase diagram of the floquet ising Transverse field (FITF) model.
+We now examine the potential for spontaneous breaking of time translational symmetry in the Floquet ITF model.
 The time evolution of the system, as described by equation (\ref{Eq:itf-Hamiltonian}), is governed by the Floquet operator given by: